Investigation set to begin into Saskatchewan plane crash

 A picture of the crash site shows the damaged aircraft partly on its side in the trees, with a wing jutting up in the air at a 45-degree angle but there was yet no insight into what caused the crash.

+Philipenko said the area is under the control of authorities and the TSB.

+"We're an observer when we're there on site.
+Our role primarily is to make sure the passengers and crew are looked after," he said
-Darryl McDonald said his 70-year-old mother, Ernestine, suffered a broken jaw and facial injuries when the plane went down with 25 people aboard about a kilometre from the airstrip.

-His sister also suffered injuries to her leg, but there were no fatalities in the accident.
+Darryl McDonald said his 70-year-old mother, Ernestine, suffered a broken jaw and facial injuries when the plane went down about a kilometre from the airstrip.
+His sister also suffered injuries to her leg.

+The twin-engine ATR-42 turboprop can accommodate 50 passengers, but most typically seats 42 people along with two crew.
+Manufactured in France and Italy, the aircraft is designed for short-haul flights.

+ATR, the manufacturer, says more than 1,500 aircraft have been sold, and it has over 200 operators in more than 100 countries, adding that, "every eight seconds, an ATR turboprop takes off or lands somewhere around the world."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.